-&lt;sup>11 Eich and Tooze (2017, 209) discern in Weber a tension between "a sociology that was fatalistic and a politics that was voluntarist - what Troeltsch (1922) called 'heroic positivism'".
-In Max Weber's words, "in spite of vast differences, 'ideas' have essentially the same psychological roots whether they are religious, artistic, ethical, scientific or whatever else" (1978, 1117).
+^{11.} Eich and Tooze (2017, 209) discern in Weber a tension between "a sociology that was fatalistic and a politics that was voluntarist-what Troeltsch ([1922] 2008) called 'heroic positivism.'"

+^{12.} In Max Weber's words, "in spite of vast differences, 'ideas' have essentially the same psychological roots whether they are religious, artistic, ethical, scientific or whatever else" ([1922] 1978, 1117).
 Similarly, Aron (1967, 563) described Weber's method of analysis as aimed at "developing a flexible systematization which allows at the same time to integrate the various phenomena in a single conceptual framework and not to eliminate what constitutes the singularity of each regime or each society".

-But many more are the antinomies that have been highlighted over time.
-Georg Lukács (1954), who had been cited in Politik als Beruf, dedicated the oxymoron of "religious atheist" to Weber, who combined disenchantment of the world, rationalization, and secularization with the religious (Christian) genealogy of several concepts, from intellectual honesty to, of course, charisma.
-But this is not the only contradiction that Lukács saw in Weber and his sociology, of which he criticized the irrationalist consequences deriving from its rationalist conceptual consistency.
-While both Hannah Arendt and Karl Jaspers noted the difficulty of clearly separating fact and value judgments, which actually resulted in a continuing tension between these two key Weberian concepts, the latter (Jaspers 2018, 64), who had known Weber well, considered him as a profound representative of "intellectually torn modernity".
-This would explain Weber's contrasting attitudes - his fundamental ambivalence - also toward the ideas of progress and pluralism (ibid., 13, 16).
-And while one could take less seriously Ernst Robert Curtius's paradox about Max Weber - "such a great personality in defense of a depersonalized science" (ibid., 119) - or Henrich's portrait of Weber in terms of "the passion of reason" (Henrich 2018, 91), it was certainly Helmuth Plessner who best described this ambivalent Weberian intellectual disposition when he wrote that "the irreconcilable contrast (der unversöhnliche Gegensatz) was the element of his life" (Plessner 2018, 54).
+Weber and his sociology, of which he criticized the irrationalist consequences deriving from its rationalist conceptual consistency.
+Although both Hannah Arendt and Karl Jaspers noted the difficulty of clearly separating fact and value judgments, which actually resulted in a continuing tension between these two key Weberian concepts, the latter (Jaspers 2018, 64), who had known Weber well, considered him as a profound representative of "intellectually torn modernity."
+This would explain Weber's contrasting attitudes-his fundamental ambivalence-also toward the ideas of progress and pluralism (ibid., 13, 16).
+And while one could take less seriously Ernst Robert Curtius's paradox about Max Weber-"such a great personality in defense of a depersonalized science" (ibid., 119)-or Henrich's portrait of Weber in terms of "the passion of reason" (Henrich 2018, 91), it was certainly Helmuth Plessner who best described this ambivalent Weberian intellectual disposition when he wrote that "the irreconcilable contrast (der unversöhnliche Gegensatz) was the element of his life" (Plessner 2018, 54).

-But a possible source of serious contradiction should also be recognized when we consider other implications of Weber's theory of charisma, above and beyond the personal/meta-personal dialectic.
-There is, admittedly, an element of truth in the well-known accusation that Mommsen (1989) directed at Weber regarding the potential proximity between his concept of 'charismatic leadership' and the subsequent use of 'plebiscitary leadership' by fascists, as well as in the observation that the Weberian theory of 'democracy with a leader' lent itself to simple authoritarian reinterpretations,
+But a possible source of serious contradiction should also be recognized when we consider other implications of Weber's theory of charisma, above and beyond the personal/metapersonal dialectic.
+There is, admittedly, an element of truth in the well-known accusation that Mommsen (1989) directed at Weber regarding the potential proximity between his concept of "charismatic leadership" and the subsequent use of "plebiscitary leadership" by fascists, as well as in the observation that the Weberian theory of "democracy with a leader" lent itself to simple authoritarian reinterpretations, such as those by Carl Schmitt and Roberto Michels (both of whom were former students of Weber who ended up supporting national socialism and Italian fascism respectively; ibid., 191).
+However, Weber's partial fascination with the irrational cult of personality, and his almost romantic bewilderment in the face of individuals succumbing to the forces of modernity, are combined not only with an objective belonging to the liberal-national political culture

-&lt;sup>13 "This apparently scientific character and strict 'value-freedom' of sociology marked indeed the highest level of irrationalism hitherto reached" (Lukács 1954, 615).
+^{13. &}quot;This apparently scientific character and strict 'value-freedom' of sociology marked indeed the highest level of irrationalism hitherto reached" (Lukács [1954] 1981, 615).

-&lt;sup>14 Regarding Weber's difficulty in "keeping sociology Wertfrei", see also Runciman (2013).
+^{14.} Regarding Weber's difficulty in "keeping sociology Wertfrei", see also Runciman (2013).

-&lt;sup>15 For Owen (1998, 124), a clear expression of the "ambivalence of modernity" in Max Weber's thought lies is the tension between modern individual autonomy and the modern discipline of rationality.
+^{15.} For Owen (1998, 124), a clear expression of the "ambivalence of modernity" in Max Weber's thought lies is the tension between modern individual autonomy and the modern discipline of rationality.